shyam100v/cs4641Project/README.md

 ## Cleaning up the data
 1. __Languages__: Youtube fosters content from all around the world in numerous languages.
-We discard video entries in the dataset that do not have English titles to easier analyze the data.
+We discard video entries in the dataset that do not have English titles to easier analyze the data. (code [here)](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/CleanData_RemovingNonEnglish.ipynb)
 2. __Handling duplicates__: Several videos are in trending charts for multiple days.
 In order to not skew the data, we retain only one copy of each video with the highest number of views.
 3. __Null entries__: We have also removed videos with ratings disables and comments disabled.
 4. __Handling dates and time__: We parse the dates and times in YouTube's native format to formats suitable for machine learning algorithms (floats and integets)